Best Restaurants in Budapest: A Culinary Journey

 Tati

-This trendy restaurant is known as a farm-to-table restaurant, with fresh ingredients sourced directly from a farm on the outskirts of town.
-Here, simple Hungarian recipes such as potato stew, goulash, and farm omelet are prepared with the freshest and tastiest produce.
-This charming restaurant is now so popular that it was recommended by the Michelin organization only a few months after it opened.
+This trendy spot is known as a farm-to-table restaurant with fresh ingredients delivered directly from a nearby farm outside the city.
+They create simple Hungarian recipes like potato stew, goulash, and farm omelets made with the freshest and tastiest produce.
+In fact, this charming location became so popular that it was recommended by the Michelin organizationa few months are the launch.

 Address: Budapest, Dohány u.
 58-62, 1076 Hungary

-Opening hours: Sunday through Thursday from 8 a.m. to midnight, Friday and Saturday from 8 a.m. to 1 a.m.
+Opening Hours: Sunday to Thursday from 8 am to midnight, Friday and Saturday from 8 am to 1 am.

 Fleischer

-The menu offers a wide range of dishes and styles, from classics like bouillabaisse and duck breast to eggplant salads, beet and raspberry soup, and muhammara.
-Portions are medium, not overly large, but they don't leave you hungry either, while prices are average.
+The menu boasts a wide range of cuisines and styles, from classics like bouillabaisse and duck breast to more inventive eggplant salads, beetroot and raspberry soup, and muhammara.
+The portions are quite average, not too generous but also not leaving you hungry, while prices are mid-range.

 Address: Budapest, Nagymező u.
 7, 1065 Hungary